You're Not Alone (Owl City song)

 "You're Not Alone" is a song by American electronica project Owl City.
 The song features American vocalist and songwriter Britt Nicole.
-It was released on October 7, 2014 as a promotional single from his fifth studio album, Mobile Orchestra.
+It was released on October 7, 2014, as a promotional single from his fifth studio album, Mobile Orchestra.

 Background

-Owl City announced the release date of the song on September 29, 2014 along with another track, "Tokyo".
+Owl City announced the release date of the song on September 29, 2014, along with another track, "Tokyo".
 Young stated that the song is about "being alone in a crowd" and that the message is how "we've all been there and you're not the only person to go through that."
-A lyrics video for the track was released on October 8, 2014.
+A lyric video for the track was released on October 8, 2014.

 Composition

-Written and produced by Young, the track runs at 84 BPM and is in the key of D-sharp major.
+Written and produced by Young, the track runs at 83 BPM and is in the key of E-flat major.
 Young's range in the song spans from the notes Eb3 to C5.
+Unlike his previous songs where he showcases a "traditionally light-hearted and sometimes goofy synth pop" sound, he described "You're Not Alone" as "a bit more weighty" and is based on his personal faith and relationship with God.

 According to an interview with Power 88 FM radio, the song was inspired after Young read a news report online about a Sudanese woman, who was sentenced to death for her Christian beliefs, but was later rescued.

 Speaking about working with Britt Nicole on the song, he stated;